tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/元数据加速器/使用 HDFS 协议访问已开启元数据加速器的存储桶_intl_en.md

 ## Metadata Acceleration Overview

 COS offers the metadata acceleration feature to provide high-performance file system capabilities.
 Metadata acceleration leverages the powerful metadata management feature of Cloud HDFS (CHDFS) at the underlying layer to allow using file system semantics for COS access.
 The designed system metrics can reach a bandwidth of up to 100 GB/s, over 100,000 queries per second (QPS), and a latency of milliseconds.
 Buckets with metadata acceleration enabled can be widely used in scenarios such as big data, high-performance computing, machine learning, and AI.
-For more information on metadata acceleration, see [Overview](https://intl.cloud.tencent.com/document/product/436/43305).
+For more information on metadata acceleration, see [Metadata Acceleration Overview](https://intl.cloud.tencent.com/document/product/436/43305).

 ## Benefits of HDFS Access